You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9.

 Dogwood trees grow thick trunks with slightly thicker canopies, so be aware of this when you pick out your hosta cultivars.
 They’ll get more shade than sun under this tree, but there won’t be as much competition for water or nutrients.

-Yes, I know that dogwood trees do have smaller feeder roots they put out.
+Yes, I know dogwood trees have smaller feeder roots.
 However, they’re good for hostas because most of the root system goes deeper into the ground.
 This allows the hostas to pull nutrients in water in without competing with the tree.
 If you water them enough, you can easily keep the soil slightly moist.
 Combine this with shade, and you have the perfect conditions for planting hostas under trees.

 Hostas Under Poplar Trees